 We deploy staff effectively to work with pupils who need the most support and training is provided where necessary to support pupils' learning.

-We have systems in place which carefully monitor, manage and support good behaviour and attendance for all our pupils.
-If poor attendance is an issue, this is addressed as a priority.
+We have robust systems in place to monitor and support good behavior and attendance for all our students.
+Poor attendance is promptly addressed as a top priority.

 Every effort is made to engage and empower parents and carers in the education and progress of their child.

-We aim to instill an enduring passion for learning in all our pupils by providing a strong grounding in English and mathematics and a broad base of skills and knowledge acquired across our rich and varied curriculum.
+Our goal is to cultivate a lasting love for learning among all our students.
+We achieve this by laying a solid foundation in English and mathematics and by imparting a diverse range of skills and knowledge through our rich and varied curriculum.